left-curve/left-curve/quint/grug_ics23.md

 ```

 > [!TIP]
-> Values defined here were previously fixed to needs of IAVL tree.
+> Values defined in [an existing ICS23 Quint specification](https://github.com/informalsystems/quint/blob/c9f8ca04afc3f9a69d46f8423b5b99e6cff25a3c/examples/cosmos/ics23/ics23.qnt) are fixed to the IAVL tree.
+In that specification the following parameters were used:
 >
 > ```bluespec
 >  MinPrefixLength = 4
 >  MaxPrefixLength = 12
 >  ChildSize = 33 // 32 bytes in SHA256 + 1 byte for the length marker
 > ```
+>
+> They can be found [here](https://github.com/cosmos/ics23/blob/a31bd4d9ca77beca7218299727db5ad59e65f5b8/rust/src/api.rs#L197-L221).

 We defined other records, such as `LEAF_T` and `INNER_T` a bit differently than Rust implementation.
 Rust of `LEAF_T` is `LeafOp`, and the implementation additionally stores hashing and length functions: `hash`, `prehashKey`, `prehashValue`, `len`.
 Since we fixed the specification to Grug JMT, we do not have to carry them around.